 It depends on your needs.
-If your mattress already offers fairly good pressure-relief and padding, a 1–2 inch topper should work for you.
-If your bed is very worn out or extremely firm, a 3–4 inch topper is probably a better pick for you.
+If your mattress already offers fairly good pressure-relief and padding, a 1–2" topper should work for you.
+If your bed is very worn out or extremely firm, a 3–4" topper is probably a better pick.

 Why is my foam mattress topper yellow?

 Certain foams, especially memory foam, can turn yellow when exposed to light and air over a long period of time.
 This is nothing to be concerned about.
-If your mattress topper is yellowing because of dirt or sweat stains, I’d recommend spot cleaning it the way you’d spot clean a mattress.
-Learn how to do that in my How to Clean a Mattress guide.
+If your mattress topper is yellowing because of dirt or sweat stains, I’d recommend spot-cleaning it the way you’d spot-clean a mattress.

 Which type of mattress topper is best for back pain?